lukasgartmair/fab_ai_deckbuild/README.md

 2. The enemy starts defending, the player attacks first

-3. Enter your attack value in the box and press SPACE or RETURN to get the blocking move of the enemy
+3. Enter your attack value in the box and press SPACE to get the blocking move of the enemy

 5. If you choose to not attack any further or there are no more blocks possible, press RETURN to change the enemy stance to attacking